ddcovery/ddinject-js/README.md

 This container library is, mainly, **functional**.
 We love functions and closures:  dependencies providers/consumers are implemented this graceful way.

-Any way, there is no problem:  you can also use it with javascript classes (😅) with very small boilerplate.
-You will see it a little below.
-Just continue reading
+Any way:  you can also use it with javascript classes (😅) with very small boilerplate.
+You will see it a little below (thanks for reading)

 ## Lets see more examples